philferriere/mscstexta4r/README.md

 This API requires a minimum of 100 text records to be submitted, but is designed to detect topics across hundreds to thousands of records.
 The API is designed to work well for short, human-written text such as reviews and user feedback.
+English is the only language supported at this time.

 ### Language detection